-If you have a Specific Learning Difficulty (SpLD), or feel that you experience difficulties, register with Student Support and Wellbeing and make an appointment with your SpLD Adviser.
+If you've got a Specific Learning Difficulty (SpLD), or think you might, you can register with Student Support and Wellbeing and make an appointment with your SpLD Adviser.

-To access support for SpLDs (Specific Learning Difficulties) at the University of Kent, you will need to provide evidence of diagnosis.
+To access support for SpLDs (Specific Learning Difficulties) at the University of Kent, you'll need to provide evidence of diagnosis

 Evidence can include:

 - A full diagnostic report by a Health and Care Professions Council (HCPC) registered psychologist.